magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_collection.md

 ## Compound Objects

 Collections can be subclassed to form dynamic groups that seamlessly integrate into Magpylib.
 Such classes are referred to as **compounds**.
-An example how this is done is shown in {ref}`gallery-misc-compound`.
+An example of how this is done is shown in {ref}`gallery-misc-compound`.